Helpful Links

 New Jersey

-New Jersey is currently using the 2017 NEC® and requires 34 hours of continuing education every 3 years with at least 9 hours on the current code and 1 hour on state laws.
-Classroom attendance is required and the hours are not intended to be achieved all in one workshop (so plan ahead).
+CEUs: 34 hours every 3 years with at least 9 hours on the current code and 1 hour on state laws.

 NJ Division of Consumer Affairs: Board of Examiners of Electrical Contractors Website